This detailed guide helps with estimating rehab costs accurately for a number of common home improvement items in your house flipping project.

 Rehab Construction Costs Contingency

-The rehab construction costs contingency, usually counted as a percentage of estimated rehab costs between 5-25%, is your risk mitigation plan that is a reflection of the risk inherent to a particular real estate rehab project.
+The rehab construction costs contingency is usually counted as a percentage of estimated rehab costs between 5-25%.
+This is your risk mitigation plan that is a reflection of the risk inherent to a particular real estate rehab project.
 That is, if you feel that the project is very risky because there are many unknowns, then your contingency for rehab construction costs should reflect this.
 You should therefore be very careful to outline every aspect of your renovation plan before calculating this cost.

-While this wasn’t an exhaustive list of construction costs of real estate rehab, it should give you an idea on how to start being more precise with estimating your construction costs.
+While this wasn’t an exhaustive list of construction costs for rehabbing a property, it should give you an idea on how to start being more precise with estimating rehab costs.
 REIkit was built using an exhaustive and up-to-date list of thousands of construction cost items, to more easily create your real estate rehab cost estimates.